Jamari02/nba-breakdown/README.md

 ### Routes and models

-- My routes will include ('/seasons', '/teams', '/standings', '/players/:id') and will be uing Get/Put/Delete/ and Post methods
+- My routes will include ('/teams', '/standings', '/players/:id') and will be uing Get/Put/Delete/ and Post methods

-- My models will be Team, Standing, Season, and Player
+- My models will be Team, Standing, and Player

 - Team and Standing will be my reference